-Changes in Cybersecurity are Coming in 2022.
-Can You Meet the Challenge?
+Changes in Cybersecurity are Coming in 2022

 In 2021, SEC Commissioner Elad L. Roisman gave a speech on cybersecurity to the Los Angeles County Bar Association.
 The speech sent signals that the SEC cannot lead registrants through the world of cybersecurity.
 While the SEC provides cybersecurity guidance and uses cyber-related enforcement actions to protect investors, it sees registrants as targets and victims that will more than likely be attacked.